by Dr. Corinne Masur

 And while we’re at it, what do we mean when we speak of aggression in the toddler or the young child?
 Are we talking about anger?
 Tantrums?
 Hitting and biting?
 All of these?
 Or more?

 All of us have, naturally, some internal aggression, which gives us the oomph to move forward, to strive to reach goals, and to grow and develop.
-That is the non-hostile, productive kind of aggression.
-On the other hand, hostile/destructive aggression is created by too much displeasure – whether it’s from frustration at not being able to do a task, jealousy of a sibling, or anger with a parent for saying “no.” This kind of aggression can be expressed in any number of ways – tantrums, hitting, throwing, biting, shouting, you name it – or it can be kept inside and expressed in more self destructive behaviors like the child who pulls her own hair out or picks at her skin or even hits herself.
+This is the non-hostile, productive kind of aggression.
+On the other hand, we also all have some hostile/destructive aggression.
+This type of aggression IS created by too much displeasure – whether it’s from frustration, anger, or jealousy.
+This kind of aggression can be expressed in any number of ways – tantrums, hitting, throwing, biting, shouting, you name it – or it can be kept inside and expressed in more self destructive behaviors – like the child who pulls her own hair out, picks at her skin or even hits herself.

-It’s particularly difficult for parents who came from violent homes or homes in which there was a great deal of anger and aggression to work out how to deal with their own angry feelings when parenting their own children.
-However, the fact that this father was even asking these questions showed that he was reflecting on his experience with an angry father, on his own anger, and on its effect on his sons.
+However, the fact that this father was even asking these questions showed that he was reflecting on his experience with an angry father, on his own anger, and on the effect of his anger on his sons.
 This is the first step in being a different kind of parent than one’s own.

-The second step, how to handle one’s own aggression in relation to one’s children, is difficult and complex.
 It is well known that all children, starting from around the time they are mobile, need limits.
 They need limits to protect them and keep them safe, and they need limits to help them to control their own impulses.
-Children feel safer when it is made clear to them what they can and cannot do – and when this is made clear without anger.
+Children feel safer when it is made clear to them what is expected of the,. what the rules are and what they should and should not do – and when this is made clear without anger.

 A father who comes from a home where his own father was angry and aggressive will not want his child to have the same experience he did.
 However, it will be hard to be a different parent than the one he had.
 It will be hard to figure out what to say and how to say it to his own child when his child triggers anger in him.
 Reflecting on how he wants to parent and on how he would have liked his father to parent him is the first, big step toward being a different kind of parent to his own child.